biobenkj/vari_linux_teaching/source/navigatetree.rst

 navigate amongst them.

 .. note:: Now, list the contents of the /bin directory.
+Windows users, you might need to look in Windows/System32 or System64.
 Do you see anything familiar in there?

 .. _savetime: